Please find below a summary of some of the findings from the Under 16 Cancer Patient Experience Survey 2023.

 Graphic of person pushing a refreshments trolley to child on a hospital ward

-of parents or carers and children felt that there was definitely a choice of hospital food.
+of parents, carers, and children felt that there was definitely a suitable choice of hospital food.

-of parents or carers and children felt that there were definitely enough things for their child to do in the hospital.
+of parents, carers, and children felt that there were definitely enough things for their child to do in the hospital.

-of parents or carers and children reported that it was always quiet enough for them to sleep in the hospital.
+of parents, carers, and children reported that it was always quiet enough for them to sleep in the hospital.